hgc123123/nyush-cluster/nyush-cluster/docs/slurm/background.md

 Note that you can use the `--format` option to the `squeue` command to request that it shows you information about job scheduling (in particular, see the `%S` field, which will show you the expected start time for a job, assuming Slurm has calculated it).
 See `man squeue` for details.
-If you observe inexplicable behavior, please notify us at `hpc-helpdesk@bih-charite.de`.
+If you observe inexplicable behavior, please notify us at `shanghai.it.help@nyu.edu`.

 ## Slurm Partitions